Ptolemy VI Philometor: Regencies

 Ptolemy VI, who was only six years old, was immediately crowned king, with his mother Cleopatra I as co-regent.
 In documents from this period, Cleopatra I is named before Ptolemy VI and coins were minted under the joint authority of her and her son.
-In the face of continued agitation for war with the Seleucids, Cleopatra I pursued a peaceful policy, because of her own Seleucid roots and because a war would have threatened her hold on power.
+The mother’s extraordinary role is also reflected in the epithet ‘Philometor’ (‘lover of his Mother’), which Ptolemy was given at an early age.
+In the face of continued agitation for war with the Seleucids, Cleopatra I pursued a peaceful policy, possibly because of her own Seleucid roots and because a war would have threatened her hold on power.
 She probably died in late 178 or early 177 BC, though some scholars place her death in late 176 BC.

 Ptolemy VI was still too young to rule on his own.
 On her deathbed, Cleopatra I appointed Eulaeus and Lenaeus, two of her close associates, as regents.
 Eulaeus, a eunuch who had been Ptolemy VI's tutor, was the more senior of the two, even minting coinage in his own name.
 Lenaeus was a Syrian slave who had probably come to Egypt as part of Cleopatra I's retinue when she got married.
 He seems to have been specifically in charge of managing the kingdom's finances.

 Eulaeus and Lenaeus sought to reinforce their authority by augmenting the dignity of Ptolemy VI.
 In early 175 BC, they arranged his marriage to his sister Cleopatra II.
 Brother-sister marriage was traditional in the Ptolemaic dynasty and was probably adopted in imitation of earlier Egyptian Pharaohs.
 The couple were incorporated into the Ptolemaic dynastic cult as the Theoi Philometores ('the Mother-loving Gods'), named in honour of the deceased Cleopatra I. In Egyptian religious contexts, the title recalled the relationship of the Pharaoh as Horus to his mother Isis.
 Ptolemy VI and Cleopatra II were still young children, so the marriage was not consummated for many years; they would eventually have at least four children together.